Ironmonkeynuts/tolkien_forum/README.md

 ### Typography

-⚠️ INSTRUCTIONS ⚠️

-Explain any fonts and icon libraries used, like **Google Fonts**, **Font Awesome**, etc. Consider adding a link to each font used, the Font Awesome site (if used), or similar icon library.

-⚠️ --- END --- ⚠️

 - [Bootstrap Font stack - $font-family-sans-serif](https://getbootstrap.com/docs/5.0/content/reboot/#native-font-stack) was used for all text.
 This stack adapts to device and browser type applied throughout the <body>.

 ## Wireframes

-⚠️ INSTRUCTIONS ⚠️

-If you've created wireframes or mock-ups, use this section to display screenshots of your wireframes.
-The example table below uses sample pages from the walkthrough project to give you some inspiration for your own project, so please adjust accordingly.

-⚠️ --- END --- ⚠️

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.